Author

 Dion:

-More people move in the summer?
-If your goal is to make it easier to find a tenant, sure.
-Have your lease end In the summer, my goal was to have the least amount of tenant turnover.
+More people move in the summer if your goal is to make it easier to find a tenant, sure.
+Have your least end In the summer, my goal was to have the least amount of tenant turnover.
 I was working full-time raising three kids.
 I didn’t want it to be easy to find a tenant.
 I didn’t even actually want to be good at finding a tenant.
 What I wanted was low tenant turnover.
 Now if people move in the summer, that means less people move in the winter, kids are in school.
 Interesting.
 It’s harder because it’s cold.
 So I’ve had very little tenant turnover because most of my leases all but one right now end in December and January.
 That’s awesome.

 Dave: